manikant65/P2P/README.md

 # Peer-to-Peer Group Based File Sharing System

-- The Mini-torrent project is basically a group based peer-to-peer file sharing network.
+- The project is basically a group based peer-to-peer file sharing network.
 The user has functionalities like sharing a file, downloading a file, removing a file from sharing etc. It is basically like the Bit-Torrent we have on the internet.
 - The architecture is such that there are multiple clients(users) and a tracker which stores the